Cyclones: facts and figures

 TROPICAL CYCLONES ARE intense, spinning storm systems, with low-pressure centres that can be vast in size.
 They form over warm oceans and can wreak havoc when they approach the shore.

-As the names suggests, tropical cyclones and hurricanes occur in the world's tropics.
+As the name suggests, tropical cyclones and hurricanes occur in the world's tropics.
 They require the difference in speed of rotation of the Earth at different latitudes to gather momentum as they spin, and they can form either side of the equator.

 Cyclones are called hurricanes in the Atlantic and eastern Pacific, typhoons in Southeast Asia, and cyclones in the Indian Ocean and western Pacific around Australia.